Manage your asthma

 Why it’s so important to manage your asthma

 The good news is there are tried and tested ways to help you stay well with your asthma, such as getting into a good routine of taking your asthma medicines and making the most of your asthma review.
 When asthma’s well managed, most people should be free of symptoms.
-The aim of treatment is to manage your asthma so that:
+Severe asthma can be harder to control but for the majority of people with asthma, the aim of treatment is to manage your asthma so that:

 - You get no daytime symptoms